AndrewGodwin86/nexus-graphql-server/README.md

 ## TO-DO
 - [Modularize the schema](http://dev.apollodata.com/tools/graphql-tools/generate-schema.html#modularizing)
 - Add more example queries
-- Resolver functions are a little verbose.
-Some efficiencies to be made there.
+- Not sure resolver functions are as efficient as they could be.
 - Use cache such as DataLoader to prevent duplicate queries
 - Expand ability to pass URL params to entity list requests

-Move contents of server folder into root directory.
+- Move contents of server folder into root directory.